Three Fish Roast (Pescatarian Festive Recipe)

 I must admit many of them were a little out there, and not really something that appealed to me.
 He loved the wow factor, like milkshakes with mini burgers, bacon, olives, etc on a stick.
 Yeah.

 But the two-fish fish roast that he showed me sometime in 2013 or ’14 was definitely one of the best ideas he came across.
-As soon as I saw the image for that two-fish roast, I knew exactly how I was going to do it!
+As soon as I saw the image for that two-fish roast, I knew exactly how I was going to do it and that it was going to be a three fish roast instead!

 salmon roast photography